In this four-part workshop with Justine Abigail Yu, students will explore their diasporic identities through writing in the genre of their choice.

-There are four total sessions included in this purchase, each lasting for two hours on four consecutive Mondays beginning October 5.
+There are four total sessions included in this purchase, each meeting once a week for two hours.

 Students will be assigned light homework, which will typically include building out any of the stories we begin writing in class but don't have the time to fully flesh out.

 Our online courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
 Courses can take one of two forms: Seminars are intimate, interactive classes—capped at nine to 25 students—exploring topics and crafts through discussion, workshops, assignments, and in-class activities.
 We also offer lecture series that can be attended live, or viewed via a recording that will be shared within 72 hours after each session airs.
 Class recordings for lecture series will be available with a temporary password for up to two weeks following the final session of the course.

 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.

 Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to the each class meeting.
 Please save the confirmation email as you’ll use it to access your course via Zoom on each scheduled date and time.